bookofproofs/bookofproofs.github.io/_sources/history/20th-century/pahlings.md

 7. Developed the concept of twisted K–theory with Friedhelm Waldhausen in 1981.
 8. Co-invented the “Baum-Connes Conjecture” (a famous problem in topology and K–theory), with Alain Connes in 1998.

-Born 12 May1939, Krefeld, Germany.
+Born 12 May 1939, Krefeld, Germany.
 Died 9 January 2012, Aachen, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Pahlings/)